 f. right to object to processing based on a legitimate interest

-If we process your data because we have a legitimate interest in doing so, for example if we make recordings of telephone calls but this is not required by law, you may object to this.
+If we process your data because we have a legitimate interest in doing so, you may object to this.
 In that case, we will reassess whether it is indeed the case that your data can no longer be used for that purpose.
 We will stop processing your data if your interest outweighs our interest.
 We will inform you of our decision, stating the reason.

 g. right to object to direct marketing